Unstructured-IO/community/Pipelines-and-APIs.md

 )
 ```

 If a pipeline notebook's `pipeline_api` function has `text: str` as the first argument, the implication is that one or more plain text files are expected in the auto-generated FastAPI route.
-E.g., it would expect a request like that includes a `text_files` parameter:
+E.g., it would expect a request that includes a `text_files` parameter:

 ```bash